 Many of these are made with Stevia.
 If you don’t know what Stevia is, it’s a sugar-free sweetener that you can find in any health food store.
-Though I prefer using agave, maple sugar, yacon syrup, or coconut nectar to stevia, these sweeteners are not an option for everyone who is in the elimination phase of a candida diet protocol, so in these cases Stevia is tremendously helpful.
-It’s also a great option for people with particularly sensitive blood sugar.
+Though I prefer using agave, maple sugar, yacon syrup, or coconut nectar to stevia, these sweeteners may still be too sweet for some, so in these cases Stevia is tremendously helpful.

 Now, these desserts won’t taste exactly like the desserts you’re used to.
 But they’re certainly tasty, and over time, you may start to appreciate their moderately sweet taste more than you ever imagined you could!
 A special thank you goes out to my friend Ricki, who follows an ACD (anti-candida diet) and recently gave her readers a beautiful round up of her own favorite desserts.
 She helped inspire me to write this post, and I’ve included one of her creations here.

 So, without further ado, my favorite low-sugar sweet treats!

 1) Dark chocolate

 If you’re buying chocolate that’s 70% or more cocoa, and free of added sugars (look for syrups or sugars on the label), feel free to indulge!
 This is a quick, easy low-sugar treat that’s also highly portable, so you can take it out to dinner and not feel like a sad sack while your friends are ordering gooey desserts.
 Eat up!